slushpool/stratumprotocol/stratum-extensions.md

 fixed.
 E.g. because the block needs to be valid or some signalling is in place.

-Ther server responds to the configuration message by sending a mask with common bits intersection of the miner's mask and its a mask (```response = server_mask & miner_mask```)
+The server responds to the configuration message by sending a mask with common bits intersection of the miner's mask and its a mask (```response = server_mask & miner_mask```)